-Although it was touted as an effort to increase funds for education, not all of the tax dollars from Marijuana sales are going to education as advertised.
+Although it was touted as an effort to increase funds for education, not all of the tax dollars from Marijuana sales were going to education as advertised.

-A 10% tax on retail marijuana sales that was proposed by the Governor to support education was instead diverted to the state's rainy day fund in a last minute move during the 2017 legislative session.
+A 10% tax on retail marijuana sales that was proposed by the Governor during the 2017 legislative session to support education was instead diverted to the state's rainy day fund in a last minute move during the legislative session.

-It is estimated that close to $60 million in marijuana tax dollars will go to the rainy day fund over two years instead of going towards education.
+It is estimated that close to $60 million in marijuana tax dollars went to the rainy day fund over two years instead of going towards education.

 How was it advertised to raise money for education?